Donald Trump Ally Roger Stone Slams Intelligence Community To Russian News

 As the New York Times reports, the “unifying character” of RT is that it is a “deep skepticism of Western and American narratives of the world and a fundamental defensiveness about Russia and Mr. Putin.”

-However, two political operatives from the United States connected to Donald Trump and Russia have appeared on it regularly.
-In Roger Stone’s recent interview, the “deep skepticism of American narratives” shone through, when he slammed President Obama, continued to promote what appear to be false allegations about President Obama and called the American intelligence community liars.
+But two political operatives from the United States connected to Donald Trump and Russia have appeared on it regularly.
+In Roger Stone’s recent interview, the “deep skepticism of American narratives” shone through, when he slammed President Obama, continued to promote what appear to be false allegations about President Obama, and called the American intelligence community liars.

-He did so with the host of “Worlds Apart” Oksana Boyko.
+He did so with host of “Worlds Apart” Oksana Boyko.
 From the RT website, “Worlds Apart” is described as a “fast-paced, in-depth discussion on the most pressing issues facing the world today.”

-The RT website also refers to the Trump Russia scandal rocking the Trump White House as “Kremlin baiting in Washington,” saying the following.
+The RT website also refers to the Trump Russia scandal rocking the Trump White House as “Kremlin baiting in Washington” saying,

 “Kremlin-baiting in Washington has once again reached the scale where mere contact with the Russians is viewed as shameful, if not treasonous, act.
 The question is, will the Trump Administration allow itself to be cowed by.”

 For “Worlds Apart” Roger Stone was asked about this Kremlin-baiting, and what he thought about the allegations that Russia interfered with the American elections.
-He said the intelligence community has not released any proof of this allegation, and also said the following.
+He said the intelligence community has not released any proof of this allegation, and also said,

 “Let me review for you the assessments of the Central Intelligence Agency.
 They said there was no torture in American prisons during the Iraq War.
 That was a lie.
 They denied that there were renditions by foreign nationals by the US government during the Iraq War.
 That was a lie.”